Please see below answers to some questions that people often ask about Redemption

-We are a specialty roastery and wholesaler who believe that we can reduce reoffending in the UK through coffee.
+We are a specialty coffee company that believes that we can reduce reoffending in the UK through coffee.

 There is always a job for a good barista or roaster.
 That’s why we are doing this.